 The Anori project targets high-grade vein style mineralization with the potential for bulk mineable stockwork zones in an area with significant historic lode and placer gold production.
 Colombian Mines Corporation’s Anori property surrounds the Solferino mine, which exploits shear-hosted gold mineralization in Paleozoic schist as veins and stockworks.
 Historic artisanal mining on the Company’s ground has produced high-grade colluvial placer gold from weathered and altered bedrock along the extension of the Solferrino zone onto the Company’s property.

 Colombian Mines Corporation is a Canadian based exploration and mine development company with an extensive portfolio of gold, gold-copper, and polymetallic projects that cover more than 90,000 hectares of highly-prospective exploration ground in the vastly under-explored country of Colombia.
-2013 will be an active year for the Colombian Mines team, with drilling scheduled to start during the first quarter at Yarumalito, then at El Dovio during the second quearter and possibly at Mercedes by year end.
+2014 will be an active year for the Colombian Mines team, with drilling scheduled to start during the first quarter at Yarumalito, then at El Dovio during the second quarter and possibly at Mercedes by year-end.